wvankoppen/Knowledge/Presentations/Stage management.md

 ## Hierarchical modules, hierarchical state
-Identify state modules in your app.
-Each feature module can import state module for state that it needs.
+Think about state hierarchy and how this fits your domain model.

 Explain ![](https://ngrx.io/generated/images/guide/store/state-management-lifecycle.png)
+Ask: Who knows this diagram?
+Please raise hand.
-- Each state module can contain Selectors, Store, Reducer, Actions, Effects (and services)
+- Each state module contains a Store and Reducer(s), and possibly Actions, Effects (and services)
 - Not components, as they are in the View Component Modules
 - The components can use the state as their module import the state module.

+If the specific teacher page shows all its courses, it does not automatically mean teacher and courses should be part of the same state module.
 Split up state modules when in doubt!
-If the specific teacher page shows all its courses, it does not mean teacher and courses should be part of the same state module.

 - TeachersStateModule
   - TeacherStateModule